slviajero/tinybasic/MANUAL.md

 SET 12,0 sets the lower bound of all arrays to 0.
 This means that arrays with 8 elements DIMed with DIM A(8) go from 0 to 7 instead of 1 to 8.
 SET 12, 1 resets the value.
 This command does not change the array or anything in memory.
 It merely adds an offset.
 Any positive value can be used as an argument.

+SET 13, 1 sets the keypad to repeat mode.
+This setting is only used in analog keypads of LCD shields.
+These keypads normally block on key press until the key is released.
+This makes GET a semi blocking function.
+With SET 13, 1 the GET command does not block.
+It directly returns the pressed key and does not wait for key release.
+SET 13, 0 resets to blocking mode.

 More SET parameter will be implemented in the future.

 ### USR